kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Train and test data selection
 =============================

-In this tutorial we present how train and test samples can be selected using the ``train_test_select`` module.
-To import the module:
+In this tutorial we present how train and test samples can be selected using the ``sampling`` module.
+Here we will only need to import the ``TrainTestSelect`` class:

 .. code:: python

-  import PCAfold.train_test_select as tts
+  from PCAfold import TrainTestSelect

 First, we generate a synthetic data set that is composed of four distinct clusters that have imbalanced number of observations (100, 250, 400 and 500 - 1250 total number of observations):